 Cuttica, along with Mechi Annaís Estévez Cruz, founder of Una Vaina Bien Spanish, and social media expert Gerille Rosado, offered some strategies for small business owners looking to use social media as a customer service tool.

 Build real customer relationships.
 Many businesses approach social media as another channel for self-promotion and don't always respond when customers comment on their posts or tweet at them.
 Use your Facebook and Twitter accounts as an opportunity to build real relationships with your customers by engaging in conversation.

 Use a hashtag.
 Rosado explains that a specific hashtag helps to search concerns under the hashtag.
-That way, everything is organized and it's easy to navigate.
-Plus, you can add more original information and curate content to the hashtag as well.
+That way, everything is organized and easy to navigate.
+You can add more original information and curate content to the hashtag as well.

 Focus on creating a customer advocate base.
 If a customer has a bad experience with a company, one of the first things he or she is likely to do is write about it on social media.
 Instead of figuring out how to manage and respond to those negative comments, businesses should focus on providing such excellent customer service that they create a strong, loyal customer base that will advocate on their behalf if someone has something bad to say.

 Be present.
 Cuttica said that more often than not, brands fall short on social customer service because they simply aren't actively listening to and engaging with customers.
 Brands that want to deliver effective customer service on social should be using social media monitoring to flag all messages related to their company or products.

 "Introducing automation through chatbots can help ease the burden on human customer service agents," he said.
 "Striking the right balance of automation and accessible customer service agents, working hand in hand, will help brands respond more efficiently and effectively to every meaningful conversation."